computation-structures/asim/README.md

 After your webpage has loaded, ASim will convert any `<div class="asim"></div>` on the page into an ASim instance.
-If you would like to pre-load assembly-language programs into one or more edit buffers, you can add configuation info to the body of the `<div>` using JSON syntax.
-For example the following HTML asks ASim to load two files, `strlen.s` and `test_strlen.s`, from the `tests` directory on same server that was used to load `asim.min.js`.
+If you would like to pre-load assembly-language programs into one or more edit buffers, you can add configuation info to the body of the `div.asim` using JSON syntax.
+For example, the following HTML asks ASim to load two files, `strlen.s` and `test_strlen.s`, from the `tests` directory on same server that was used to load `asim.min.js`.
 In this example, the test-jig file was marked as read-only so it won't be accidentally modifed